 - Be careful about other domains in your email.
 If you link to another site or allow someone to advertise in your email, check that their domain is not on a blacklist.

 - Test your email!
 Running a test to see if your email address/domain is blacklisted.
 We use MxTools.

 - Test your emails and video messages by sending them to yourself in Cliently.
 It's important you have a visual key of what those emails and video messages looks like when they are opened from the clients end.
 It can help to provide perspective of the content and how the emails are structured.
 You can do this by manually adding yourself as a lead in the system and then assigning the flow.
-Feel free to left click and remove any Time Delays or credit-based actions before turning the flow on, inside of your deal card.
+Feel free to remove any Time Delays or credit-based actions before turning the flow on, inside of your deal card.
 This will allow all of your emails and video messages to go within seconds of each other.
 Then just check your inbox.